 Receive High Quality Substantive Work Product

-When you outsource a project to The Law Office of David T. Sulzbacher, you can be assured that you will receive a high quality final product.
-Criminal defense and plaintiff’s attorneys are compelled to be jacks-of-all-trades, forced at times to develop a degree of expertise in fields as diverse as engineering, corporate employment practices, sociology, cell phone tower technology, DNA analysis, chemistry, and psychology, not to mention intricate and complex areas of the law.
-The Law Office of David T. Sulzbacher narrows his focus to one discrete aspect of litigation: research and brief writing.
+When you outsource a project to Sulzbacher Law, PLLC, you can be assured that you will receive a high quality final product.
+Criminal defense attorneys are compelled to be jacks-of-all-trades, forced at times to develop a degree of expertise in fields as diverse as engineering, sociology, cell phone tower technology, DNA analysis, chemistry, and psychology, not to mention intricate and complex areas of the law.
+Sulzbacher Law, PLLC narrows his focus to one discrete aspect of litigation: research and brief writing.
 This degree of focus makes David uniquely equipped to ensure that all issues are identified and properly argued, and allows the hiring attorney to rest at ease knowing she will be able to implement a highly effective motions strategy with minimal expenditure of her own time and resources.

-Additionally, In order to maximize quality and efficiency, this law office maintains a Lexis Advance subscription covering all U.S. jurisdictions and a broad package of primary and secondary sources.
+Additionally, in order to maximize quality and efficiency, this law office maintains legal database subscriptions covering all U.S. jurisdictions and a broad package of primary and secondary sources.